-The county reimbursement or billing will be based on the information that is transmitted by these statewide-automated tracking systems to the Colorado Department of Human Services financial reporting system.
-The County Departments shall reconcile their own information with the expenditures, reimbursements, and billing information documented in the statewide automated tracking systems and the State financial reporting system.
+County department of social/human services reimbursement or billing will be based on the information that is transmitted by these statewide-automated tracking systems to the Colorado Department of Human Services financial reporting system.
+County departments of social/human services shall reconcile their own information with the expenditures, reimbursements, and billing information documented in the statewide automated tracking systems and the State financial reporting system.

-3. Correct Coding of Information
+c.
+Correct Coding of Information

-The county shall correctly code all information reported to the Colorado Department of Human Services and the Department of Health Care Policy and Financing.
+County departments of social/human services shall correctly code all information reported to the Colorado Department of Human Services.
 These codes determine whether the expenditure falls within budgetary allocations, disregards budgetary maximums or is a special project.

-a.
-Reimbursable and Non-Reimbursable Costs
+i) Reimbursable and Non-Reimbursable Costs

 Some costs have a reimbursable portion and a non-reimbursable portion.
-The county shall split and appropriately code these costs for reporting in the County Financial Management System.
+County department of social/human services shall split and appropriately code these costs for reporting in the County Financial Management System.

-4. Reporting of Refunds
+d.
+Reporting of Refunds